Vortex Crossfire Review

 The proximity of the two components restricts the ease of engaging the knob, making it difficult to rotate naturally.
 Approximately 25% of the knob’s rotating movement is hindered, creating an inconvenience, especially when the knob is already stiff, to begin with.

-2. Limited Illumination Knob Rotation:
+2. Limited Illumination Knob Rotation

 The illumination knob on the Crossfire has a limitation when it comes to rotation.
 It does not rotate both ways past 0, requiring you to dial all the way up to reach the maximum brightness level and then dial all the way back down to deactivate the illumination.